darrenjw/scala-smfsb/src/main/tut/Tutorial.md

 set scalaVersion := "2.12.6"
 console
 ```
-The first time you run this it will take a little while to download and cache various library dependcies.
+The first time you run this it will take a little while to download and cache various library dependencies.
 But everything is cached, so it should be much quicker in future.
 When it is finished, you should have a Scala REPL ready to enter Scala code.

 ## An introduction to `scala-smfsb`